 New York courts are open to hearing requests for modification of a court order, including child support, child custody, spousal maintenance, and other matrimonial matters.
 The legal standard for a court to grant a request for modification is high.
-A person must establish an unforeseen, ongoing and substantial change in circumstances that overwhelmingly convinces the court to change the order.
-Some factors that can lead to a change in alimony includes illness, loss of job, a change in dependency, and more.
+A person must establish an unforeseen, ongoing, and substantial change in circumstances that overwhelmingly convinces the court to change the order.
+Some factors that can lead to a change in spousal maintenance includes illness, loss of job, a change in dependency, and more.
 Child support can change because of a change in the custody arrangement, income, and unexpected loss of employment.
 Child custody can change if there is a sudden change in work schedule, health conditions of the parents or child, an exposure to dangerous third parties, and more.
 It is important to retain quality legal support through this process.

 Contact an effective post-divorce attorney

 When you need a helping hand, The Law Offices of Susan A. Kassel, P.C. is ready to serve.
-Our firm has over 20 years of experience representing clients facing post-judgment legal matters, including requests for modification and filing enforcement orders.
+Our firm has over 25 years of experience representing clients facing post-judgment legal matters, including requests for modification and filing enforcement orders.
 Legal matters may not end when the divorce is over and we are here to guide you through these tough situations.
 For a free consultation, contact The Law Offices of Susan A. Kassel, P.C. today.